pearacidic/monster_orcarina/README.md

 **_Monster Orc-arina_** is a cute little toy with a monstrous sound.

 ## Description
-A pick-up-and-play instrument is hard to come by on the Game Boy, as most music carts are complex DAW-type systems with many options. **_Monster Orc-arina_** means to remedy that by giving anyone the ability to create music.
+A pick-up-and-play instrument is hard to come by on the Game Boy™, as most music carts are complex DAW-type systems with many options. **_Monster Orc-arina_** means to remedy that by giving anyone the ability to create music and have some fun in the process.

 **Features:**

 - Animated parts of the monster indicate octave and note direction
-- 3 different instruments, each with a distinct color pattern, allow players to choose their roar
+- 3 different instruments allow you to choose your roar
 - 3 octaves allow a wide range of notes to play your favorite melodies
-- A digital _orc-arina_ to go - ready to scream whenever you are!
+- A digital orc-arina to go - ready to scream whenever you are!

 **Controls:**